xi/apca-introduction/analysis.md

 };
 ```

+We again see a similar structure here: Convert sRGB colors to luminance;
+convert luminance to perceived lightness; then calculate the difference.
+But there are also some interesting differences.

-The conversion from sRGB to luminance uses similar coefficients, but the
+The conversion from sRGB to luminance deviates from the sRGB standard.
-non-linear part is very different.
-The author of APCA provides some motivation
+Especially the non-linear part is very different.
+The author of APCA
-for these changes in the article [Regarding APCA Exponents].
-The main argument
+provides some motivation for these changes in the article [Regarding
+APCA Exponents] and in a [github issue].
+The main argument seems to be
-seems to be that this is supposed to more closely model real-world computer
+that this is supposed to more closely model real-world computer screens.
+This step also makes sure that the smallest possible value is
-screens.
-This step also incorporates a flare of `Math.pow(0.022, 1.414) ~=
+`Math.pow(0.022, 1.414) ~= 0.0045`.
-0.0045`.

-Next, the contrast is calculated based on the Stevens model.
-Interestingly,
+The conversion to lightness uses the more modern [Stevens model]
+`J = a * pow(Y, alpha) + b` instead of Weber-Fechner.[^2] Interestingly,
-APCA uses four different exponents for light foreground (0.62), dark foreground
+APCA uses four different exponents for light foreground (0.62), dark
-(0.57), light background (0.56), and dark background (0.65).
+foreground (0.57), light background (0.56), and dark background (0.65).
+Unfortunately, the three levels of exponents (gamma, alpha, different
+exponents for light/dark foreground/background) are not clearly
+separated, which makes analysis more complicated.

-The final steps do some scaling and shifting that only serves to get nice
+The final steps do some scaling and shifting that (in my understanding)
-threshold values.
-Just like the shift by 1 in the WCAG formula, this does not
+only serves to get nice threshold values.
+Just like the `log()`
+conversion in the WCAG formula, this does not affect results as long as
-affect results as long as the thresholds are adapted accordingly.
-Note that the
+the thresholds are adapted accordingly.
+Note that the `< 0.1` condition
-`< 0.1` condition only affects contrasts that are below the lowest threshold
+only affects contrasts that are below any relevant thresholds anyway.
-anyway.

-This formula is based on the more modern Stevens model, but also has some
-unusual parts.
-The non-standard `sRGBtoY` is hard to evaluate without further
-information on how it was derived.
-All of the exponents are significantly
-higher than the common 1/3.
-Analysis is also complicated by the fact that the
-three levels of exponents (gamma, alpha, different exponents for light/dark
-foreground/background) are not clearly separated.

 ### Normalization